Wacky-Mole/WackysDatabase/README.md

 <img src="https://wackymole.com/hosts/lightblue%20Sword.webp" width="248"/> <img src="https://wackymole.com/hosts/1825-1648309710-715635595.png" width="230"/> <img src="https://wackymole.com/hosts/orangeish%20bow.jpg" width="215"/>

 The short summary Wackydatabase or Wackydb allows you do almost anything with items/pieces/recipes without coding. </br>
-From cloning to color changes, set effects and even something as simple as language translating, as well as so much more <br />
+From cloning to color changes, set effects and even something as simple as language translating, as well as so much more. <br />

 Features:
 - WackysDatabase is a mod for Valheim it requires BepInEx for Valheim.
-- With this mod you are able to control all items/recipes/pieces via JSON files.
+- With this mod you are able to control all items/recipes/pieces/effects via YML files.
 - WackysDatabase also allows you to make clone/mock of these objects as well.
 - This mod is one of the last to load in the game.
-- As such it can touch almost all normal and modded objects which is the primary goal for this mod, but cloned objects may not behave well with some mods.
+- As such it can touch almost all normal and modded objects.

-- You can not load into singleplayer and then load into Multiplayer. - No easy cheating
+- You can create new items with this mod and make them exclusive.

 <details><summary> General Knowledge </summary>

     There are three (4) Objects that WackyDB touches.
 Items, Recipes, Pieces, Item Effects

-    Items are things in your inventory, you can pickup and maybe equip.
+    Items are things in your inventory, you can pickup and maybe equip them.

     Recipes are used to construct items, CraftingStations can be workbench, forge, or hand crafted (craftingStation": "")

-    Pieces are what you use in your hammer and hoe to construct or plant. piecehammers
+    Pieces are what you use in your hammer and hoe to construct or plant.
+(Piecehammers)

-    Item Effects - Can be set Effects or Indiviudal effects
+    Item Effects - Can be set Effects or Indiviudal effects - IE burning or frost, or an armor set effect

 </details>